-The fund returned 0.5% in September, bringing its total return to 5.3% for the year and 7.5% for the 12-month period.
-This is ahead of the returns delivered by both cash (6.9%) and in line with its benchmark (7.6%) over the same one-year period.
+The fund returned 0.52% in May, bringing its total return to 8.38% for the 12-month period.
+This is ahead of the returns delivered by cash (6.9%) and its benchmark (7.6%) over the same one-year period.

-At the end of July, shorter-dated fixed-rate negotiable certificates of deposit (NCDs) traded at 8.7% (three-year) and 9.3% (five-year) down slightly over the month.
-The spreads of floating rate NCDs have dulled in appeal over the last few quarters, due to a compression in credit spreads.
-There has been a reduced need for funding from banks in South Africa, given the low growth environment.
-Fixed rate NCDs continue to hold appeal due to the inherent protection offered by their yields and relative to our expectations for a stable repo rate.
-However, credit spreads remain in expensive territory (less than 100 bps in the three-year area and 110 bps in the five-year area).
+At the end of April, shorter-dated fixed-rate negotiable certificates of deposit (NCDs) traded at 8.09% (three year) and 8.57% (five year); down significantly over the month.
+The spreads of floating-rate NCDs have dulled in appeal over the last few quarters due to a compression in credit spreads.
+There has been a reduced need for funding from banks in South Africa, given the low-growth environment.
+Fixed-rate NCDs continue to hold appeal due to the inherent protection offered by their yields and relative to our expectations for a stable repo rate.
+However, credit spreads remain in expensive territory (less than 100bps in the three-year area and 110bps in the five-year area).
 The fund continues to hold decent exposure to these instruments (less floating than fixed), but we will remain cautious and selective when increasing exposure.
 NCDs have the added benefit of being liquid, thus aligning the liquidity of the fund with the needs of its investors.

-The local listed-property sector was down 2.6% in September, bringing its return for the rolling 12-month period to -14.2%.
-Despite the underperformance over the last few quarters, from a valuation perspective, the sector is still very attractive.
-The changes in the property sector over the last decade (including the increased ability to hedge borrowings and large offshore exposures) have rendered the yield gap between the property index and the current 10-year government bond a poor measure of value.
-If one excludes the offshore exposure, the property sector’s yield rises to approximately 10.3%, which compares very favourably to the benchmark bond.
+The local listed property sector was down 2% over the month, bringing its return for the rolling 12-month period to -9.1%.
+Listed property has been the largest drag on the fund, primarily due to generalised equity weakness and idiosyncratic domestic issues relating to the possible closure of Edcon, its impact on the broader property sector and lower real GDP growth.
+However, from an income perspective, distribution growth and expectations about future distribution growth remain sound.
+Despite the underperformance, from a valuation perspective, the sector is still very attractive.
+The changes in the property sector over the last decade (including the increased ability to hedge borrowings and large offshore exposures) should make listed property more resilient going forward.
+If one excludes the offshore exposure, the property sector’s yield rises to approximately 10.7%, which compares very favourably to the benchmark bond.
 The fund maintains holdings in counters that offer strong distribution and income growth, with upside to their net asset value.
-In the event of a moderation in listed property valuations (which may be triggered by further risk asset or bond market weakness), we will look to increase the fund’s exposure to this sector at more attractive levels.
+In the event of a moderation in listed property valuations (which may be triggered by further risk-asset or bond-market weakness), we will look to increase the fund’s exposure to this sector at more attractive levels.

 As is evident, we remain cautious in our management of the fund.
 We continue to invest only in assets and instruments that we believe have the correct risk and term premium to limit investor downside and enhance yield.